PrashantTakale369/Intelligent_Fashion_Search_Engine/README.md

 ## 🏆 Why Better Than Vanilla CLIP? :

-# Architecture Deep Dive

 This section explains how a vanilla CLIP-based search works, its limitations, and how our multi-stage, LLM-powered architecture improves accuracy, scalability, and robustness for fashion search.

-## 1️ What Is a Vanilla CLIP System?
+## 1️.
+What Is a Vanilla CLIP System?

 ### Vanilla CLIP Approach (Simple Flow)